 5.10 Pull the cape down to fully extend it and connect the four elastic straps (two on each side) under the arms, and tighten using the slides provided.

-5.11 Put on the belt and constant-flow connector over the cape.
+5.11 Put on the belt and control valve over the cape.
 Buckle the belt around the waist, and tighten it by pulling the belt end through the buckle insert.